pts/pts-quote/README.txt

 * Otherwise lines must not start with - .
 * The file quote.txt must be at most 61.25 MiB in size.
 * The file quote.txt must contain at least 1 quote.
-* There is no upper limit on the number of quotes in quote.txt, but because of the size limit it's at most 12 845 056 quotes: 5 bytes each for 61.25 MiB.
+* Each 1024-byte block of quote.txt must contain at most 255 quotes.
+That
+  can be ensured by making each quote at least 5 bytes long (including the trailing empty line).
+* The maximum number of quotes in quote.txt is 15 993 600.
+This is because
+  quote.idx can describe up to 62720 1024-byte blocks, with up to 255 quotes
+  each.
 * There is no validator.
 The program will misbehave for nonconforming quote.txt files.